 Investment Pool’s Monthly Gross Earnings Rate means the gross interest rate earned on the King County Investment Pool, as determined by the County and calculated monthly.

-K.C.C. means King County Code.
+KCC means King County Code.

 Lodging Tax Fund means that fund created by the County to receive, hold, and distribute all Hotel-Motel Tax Revenues.